gilesbowkett/explore-midje/README.md

 # explore-midje

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+This is a simple repo to get a handle on the Midje testing library.
+It implements `flatten` manually.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Giles Bowkett

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.